for animals:

 println(io, typeof(w))

-for (_,a) in w.agents
+for a in values(w.agents)

-println(io," $a")
+println(io," ",a)

 end